ZAWAJAN/Acapulco-Sensors/README.md

 ## Introduction

 The Cube (cubic illuminance sensor) and the Camera (HDR image generation setup) sensors were developed as open hardware devices to support predictive building control as part of the [Acapulco](https://www.thegreenvillage.org/project/acapulco/) research project at the [TU Delft Green village](https://www.thegreenvillage.org/).
 The Acapulco project, based in the TU Delft Green Village, The Netherlands, is developing innovative design tools to optimise the sustainability of heating, cooling and lighting systems in commercial buildings.
-The project focuses on integrating thermal storage, a heat pump with ground and surface water sources, automated outdoor Venetian blinds and AI-powered predictive controls to enhance energy efficiency, reduce CO2 emissions, and alleviate grid congestion.
+The project focuses on integrating thermal storage, a heat pump with ground and surface water sources, automated outdoor Venetian blinds, daylight-linked lighting controls, and AI-powered predictive controls to enhance energy efficiency, reduce CO2 emissions, and alleviate grid congestion.

 ## Sensing Devices